 Placing local anaesthetic and a high-concentration solution of cortisone into the SIJ can diagnose whether the joint is a source of pain, and also treat it for several weeks or months at a time.
 Your pain specialist will explain which of these is the major focus of your injection on this occasion.

 How is a SIJI Performed?

+Prior to your theatre appointment, you will have to fast (the hospital will advise you the day prior for fasting requirements).
 You lie on the operating theatre table while x-rays are taken to establish where the needle should go.
 After a sterile preparation, local anaesthetic is used to numb the skin and superficial tissues.
-The needle is passed through the anaesthetised tissue into the joint under x-ray guidance.
+The needle is passed through the anaesthetised tissue into the joint, under x-ray guidance.
 When the needle looks to be in the right position, adequate placement is confirmed by injecting a little contrast dye.
-If the dye doesn't spread in a pattern which confirms that it's in the joint, it is repositioned until the right pattern is seen.

-Once the needle is confirmed to be in the joint, some diluted local anaesthetic and a high-strength cortisone is put down the needle.
+Once the needle is confirmed to be in the joint, some diluted local anaesthetic and high-strength cortisone is inserted through the needle.

-We offer light sedation as part of the procedure if you would like it, though it isn't essential to the success of the injection.
-The sedation means you won't remember the injection but it's a long way short of a full general anaesthetic.
-You won't be able to drive for 24 hours after having sedation, and you will have to fast for 4 hours before you arrive.
+We offer light sedation as part of the procedure if you would like it, though it isn’t essential to the success of the injection.
+The sedation means you won’t remember the injection but it’s a long way short of a full general anaesthetic.
+Please note that you will not be able to drive for 24 hours after your procedure.

 What Happens After The Procedure?